mattdesl/canvas-sketch/docs/README.md

 ### About

 `canvas-sketch` is a loose collection of tools, modules and resources for creating generative art in JavaScript and the browser.
-It is ideal for creating artworks and images with code, randomness, algorithms, and emergent systems.
+It is designed to help create artworks and images with code, randomness, algorithms, and emergent systems.

 You can use `canvas-sketch` to export high-resolution PNG for Giclée prints, render image sequences for GIF and MP4 loops, generate SVG files for mechanical pen plotters (like AxiDraw), automatically git hash your artworks for long-term archiving, and much more.